AdobeDocs/experience-platform.en/help/destinations/destination-sdk/functionality/destination-configuration/schema-configuration.md

 | Real-time (streaming) integrations | Yes |
 | File-based (batch) integrations | Yes |

-## Supported parameters {#supported-parameters}
+## Supported parameters for schema configuration {#supported-parameters}

-When creating your own schema configuration, you can use the parameters described in the table below to define how users can map data to your schema.
+When creating your schema configuration, you can use the parameters described in the table below to define how users can map data to your schema.

 |Parameter | Type | Required/Optional |Description|
 |---------|----------|------|---|